0xPolygon/polygon-docs/docs/zkEVM/specifications/pil/generating-proofs.md

----
-id: generate-proof
-title: Generating Proofs Using pil-stark
-sidebar_label: Generating Proofs
-description: The following document describes how proofs of execution correctness are generated using pil-stark package.
+The following document describes how proofs of execution correctness are generated using pil-stark package.
-keywords:
-  - polygon
-  - PIL
-  - zkEVM
-  - proofs of execution correctness
-  - starkSetup
-  - starkGen
-  - starkVerify
----

-Once the constant and the committed polynomials are filled (as seen in the [Filling Polynomial section](filling-polynomial.md)), the next step is generation of a proof of correctness.
+Once the constant and the committed polynomials are filled (as seen in the [Filling Polynomial section](filling-polynomials.md)), the next step is generation of a proof of correctness.

 A Javascript package called `pil-stark` has been specially designed to work together with `pilcom` to generate STARK proofs for execution correctness of programs being verified.